Marzoug-Nabil/Mastering-Decision-Trees-Unleashing-Their-Full-Potential/README.md

 2. Advantages of Decision Trees: Highlights the advantages of decision trees, such as interpretability, non-linearity, and feature importance.

-3. Preprocessing Data for Decision Trees: Guidance on handling categorical variables, outliers, and feature scaling before training decision trees.

-4. Overfitting and Regularization: Techniques to prevent overfitting by pruning and setting hyperparameters.
+3. Overfitting and Regularization: Techniques to prevent overfitting by pruning and setting hyperparameters.

-5. Tuning Hyperparameters: How to fine-tune decision tree hyperparameters to optimize model performance.

-6. Ensemble Methods: Introduction to Random Forests and Boosting, which leverage decision trees to create powerful ensemble models.
+4. Ensemble Methods: Introduction to Random Forests and Boosting, which leverage decision trees to create powerful ensemble models.

-7. Handling Imbalanced Data: Techniques to address imbalanced datasets when working with decision trees.

 ### Contributions